Information for parents and carers concerning holidays during term time

 If we do authorise a special leave of absence under exceptional circumstances, you must understand the likely educational impact upon your child.
 We will also explain what work your child will miss at school, and agree with you how this may be addressed, either during the holiday or upon your return.
 Taking work with you on special leave is no substitution for classroom teaching.

-If we do authorise your leave you will receive a letter on school headed paper detailing when your child will be absent and the agreed date for return.
-It will be signed only by head of school.
+If we do authorise your leave you will receive the approved special leave form signed by the headteacher.
 A copy will be kept in the file in the office for our records.

 This letter is your proof that the special leave has been authorised – so it is important you keep it safe should you need to show it to our members of staff.